ARPspoofing/Peggle/README.md

 ### Status Bar

-- Displaying the total number of balls left in game
+- Display the total number of balls remaining in the game.
-- Displaying the total number of balls left in level designer
+- Show the total number of balls remaining in the level designer.
-- Displaying the total number of orange pegs left in game
+- Indicate the total number of orange pegs remaining in the game.
-- Displaying the total number of orange pegs left in level designer
+- Provide the total number of orange pegs remaining in the level designer.
-- Displaying the time remaining in seconds in the game
+- Present the remaining time in seconds during the game.
-- Displaying the total ammo left in the game (initially 10)
+- Show the total ammo remaining in the game (initially 10).
-- Displaying the score count with animating increasing number style in game
+- Display the score count with an animated increasing number style during the game.

 ### Instructions Page (insert image here)

-- Displaying the instruction of how to use the cannon with animation of the cannon rotating
+- Display the instructions on how to use the cannon, accompanied by an animated rotation of the cannon.
-- Displaying the instruction of how the capture object works with animation of the capture object moving
+- Show the instructions on how the capture object works, accompanied by an animated movement of the capture object.
-- Displaying the instruction of special game objects with blinking animation
+- Present the instructions on special game objects with a blinking animation to draw attention.
-- Displaying the information of egyptian theme game objects
+- Provide information on Egyptian-themed game objects:
-   - The rectangular obstacle is represented as a sarcophagus
+   - Represent the rectangular obstacle as a sarcophagus.
-   - A special themed triangular object represented as a pyramid
+   - Represent a special themed triangular object as a pyramid.

 ### Ancient Egypt Theme

-- Start page with Ancient Egypt theme and sound
+- Begins with a start page featuring an Ancient Egypt theme accompanied by thematic sound effects.
-- Instruction page with Ancient Egypt theme and sound
+- Provides an instruction page with an Ancient Egypt theme and corresponding sound effects.
-- Level designer page with Ancient Egypt theme and sound
+- Designed the level designer page with an Ancient Egypt theme and immersive sound.
-- Ancient Egypt scarab shooter as the cannon (insert image)
+- Integrated an Ancient Egypt scarab shooter as the cannon (insert image for visual representation).
-- Ancient Egypt scarab bettle as the capture bucket object (insert image)
+- Incorporated an Ancient Egypt scarab beetle as the capture bucket object (insert image for visual representation).

 ### Styling

-- Ball trajectory from the cannon in the game
+- Introduced a ball trajectory feature from the cannon in the game for realistic gameplay mechanics.
-- Exploding blast white effect when kaboom object is hit
+- Introduced an exploding blast white effect when the kaboom object is hit, adding excitement to the gameplay.
-- Rainbow effect when ammo falls into capture object when spook is not activated
+- Implemented a rainbow effect when ammo falls into the capture object, providing visual interest and feedback.
-- When spook is activated, the capture object closes and the ammo ball will bounce off it, like in the original Peggle game
+- Activated spook mode to close the capture object and allow the ammo ball to bounce off it, similar to the original Peggle game.
-- Ammmo glass panel at the side to with animation of reloading the cannon
+- Added an ammo glass panel at the side with an animation depicting the reloading of the cannon.
-- Special golden ammo instead of regular grey ammo to represent abundance of wealth and gold in Ancient Egypt
+- Used special golden ammo instead of regular grey ammo to symbolize the abundance of wealth and gold in Ancient Egypt.
-- Removal of cannon when game is over to simulate more like an actual game
+- Removed the cannon when the game is over to enhance the realism of the gameplay experience.
-- Custom alert rather than the normal iOS alert
+- Implemented a custom alert system rather than the standard iOS alert for a more personalized user experience.
-- Custom alert that displays win or retry status
+- Customized alerts to display win or retry status, enhancing player engagement and feedback.
-- Triangular objects that was not required in the problem set but still implemented.
-Has also intersection handling with rectangular and circular objects
+- Introduced triangular objects with intersection handling with rectangular and circular objects for added gameplay complexity.
-- Fading animation of palette objects when level naming text field is active for smoothing efffect so that the user will be able to see what is being typed
+- Applied fading animation to palette objects when the level naming text field is active, providing a smooth user experience.
-- Multiple colored pegs implemented for more realistic game simulation
+- Introduced multiple colored pegs for increased variety and challenge in the game.
-- Each colored peg has its own corresponding color glow when it is being hit (a triangular obstacle and a rectangular obstacle will not have a glow because they are merely obstacles.
-Only circular pegs will have glow)
+- Assigned each colored peg its own corresponding color glow when hit, enhancing visual feedback and immersion.
+A triangular obstacle and a rectangular obstacle will not have a glow because they are merely obstacles.
+Only circular pegs will have glow
-- One-by-one pop out animation similar to the peggle game play
+- Implemented a one-by-one pop-out animation similar to the Peggle gameplay style for added excitement.
-- Health bar and remaining health left text on top of the opacity to display health status
+- Displayed a health bar and remaining health left text on top of the opacity to convey health status effectively during gameplay.

 ## Tests
  TODO: Update link